 You may even continue to back that up with ‘I love them when they smother me in snotty, dirty kisses after a fun afternoon at the park.
-I love the way they get up all sleepy with bed hair and ask me, ”What’s for breakfast?’
+I love the way they get up all sleepy with bed hair and ask me, ”What’s for breakfast?”.
 I love it when they say the rudest things at the most inappropriate moments and get away with it.’

 So you really do love them then?

-‘Oh yes!‘ you cry, ‘I love them when they hang out bed time and I lose the will to ask them to clean their teeth one more time and GET TO BED!!
-I love them when they terrorising the cat and think I can’t see them.’
+‘Oh yes!‘ you cry, ‘I love them when they hang out bedtime and I lose the will to ask them to clean their teeth one more time and GET TO BED!!
+I love them when they terrorise the cat and think I can’t see them.’

 You may truly love your child but unless they feel it, they will not feel loved

 An emotional tank is a place of emotional strength that can fuel your child throughout the challenging days of childhood.
 Just like a car needs petrol to run, your child needs a large supply of unconditional love (real love is unconditional) to get them through.
-Apparently, you cannot do this until your child is 5.
+The thing is, you can’t do this until your child is 5.
 Before this age, the book recommends that you use each one of the 5 love languages in which there are many fab ideas to demonstrate each one.